 Eligible with LMN General Health

-Is Tuition for Special Needs Schooling HSA eligible?
+Is Tuition for Special Needs Schooling HSA or FSA eligible?

 Tuition for Special Needs Schooling is HSA eligible with a Letter of Medical Necessity